Samuel W. Richards: Utah Territory

 From 1855 to 1859, Richards served as a member of the Utah Territorial Legislature.
-In 1857, he was sent on a short mission to England to call missionaries home to protect their families from Johnson's Army.
+In 1857, he was sent on a short mission to England to call missionaries home to protect their families from Johnston's Army.
 He also conducted espionage on Johnson's Army and delivered communications from Brigham Young to Thomas L. Kane to pass on to James Buchanan as part of this journey.
 In 1856, Richards had been accepted to practice law before the Supreme Court of Utah.

 In 1860, Richards' first wife, Mary Haskin Parker, died.
 Only three of her six children outlived her, and they were raised by their cousin and stepmother, Mary Ann Parker Richards.
 Mary Ann was Richards' youngest wife.
 When he served as president of the Eastern States Mission from 1895 to 1897, she accompanied him.
 By that point she was his only living wife.
 In addition to raising her aunt's three children, Mary Ann had ten children of her own.

 Judge

 In 1861, Richards was appointed Probate Judge of Davis County, Utah.
 He also served several more terms on the Salt Lake City Council.
 In 1871 and 1872 Richards served as a missionary in Massachusetts.
 He also did decorative work on the interior of the Salt Lake Temple; however, in Utah he was generally more involved in farming and milling than in carpentry.

+He died at his home in Salt Lake City on November 26, 1909.